CemOzdemir/iTunesApiExample/README.md

 iTunes Api Example

-- It's a Android App for searching movies, music, apps and book on iTunes.
+- It's an Android App for searching movies, music, apps and book on iTunes.

 Created Using...
 - Kotlin